Rooskimus/Tech-Academy-Projects/C-Sharp-Coding-Projects/ExceptionHandlingDrill02/README.md

-This drill was to test out declaring a variable constant, using the "var" variable type, and using a constructor which inherits from another constructor.
-The rest is just me having fun.
+This drill was to test using multiple catches for a single try.